cloudmesh/classes/docs/source/assignments.rst

 Paper p11
 ^^^^^^^^^^
      Consider any 5 cloud or cloud like activities from list of 11 below.
-     Describe the ones you chose and expalin what ways they could be used to generate an X-Informatics for some X. Write a 2 page paper wit the Paper format from Section :ref:`paper_format`:
+     Describe the ones you chose and explain what ways they could be used to generate an X-Informatics for some X. Write a 2 page paper wit the Paper format from Section :ref:`paper_format`: